Get access to everything we publish when you sign up for Outside+.

 “We encourage brands to look at all the levers they have in their products and pursue the strategies that make the most sense for them,” Horton said.
 “That will help them meet their targets.”

-“The Climate Action Corps is asking what are the opportunities to reduce our carbon footprints, and then we’re going to focus on those,” Horton said.
+“The Climate Action Corps is asking where we can reduce our carbon footprints, and then we’re going to focus on those places,” Horton said.
 “OIA is leading the way, but ultimately brands will need to implement these solutions.
 Thankfully, there are lots of drivers for doing that.
 I think our customers, our employees, and even our retailers, like REI, are expecting this of us.”

 But as brands look for ways to support environmental causes, promote their sustainable efforts, and protect wild places from an industry that drills and excavates, conflict arises.
 Whatever side they take can put them in hot water with segments of people who buy their gear, noted Chris Harges, director of brand for Marmot.